Here are some quick, easy ways to keep traffic circulating to your blog while you actively participate online. Enjoy!

 When people opt-in for your list, they truly want this information, so don’t hold back!
 Place a signup in your blog posts or in a widget so you can get signups as people become fans, making promotion of your new blog posts to them easy to implement.

-Serious Vanity uses MailChimp for our list, but there are many other reputable sites.
+Serious Vanity uses MailChimp for list building, but there are many other reputable sites.

 16. Discover web forums related to your blog.